scuffi/pycraft/README.md

 In this file you will find multiple different settings that correspond to the rendering, generation and configuration of the world, all these settings are documented in that file.

-The configuration file for custom blocks is `blocks.yml` in the main directory.
+The default configuration file for custom blocks is `blocks.yml` in the main directory.
 To configure custom blocks, you will need a texture.
 Ensure the texture is a square file, as it will wrap the block.

 Blocks are configured as so: